-So, if it’s not The Bank of England, who does decide how much the pound is worth?
+So, if it’s not The Bank of England, who decides how much the pound is worth?

 As the Bank of England explains: “The exchange rate for the pound is decided by supply and demand, just as the price of a train journey is higher at peak times when more people need to travel, the pound gets stronger when people want to buy more pounds.”

-As you can see, a higher exchange rate is better, because it means your recipient will get more rupees for the same amount of your pounds.
+As you can see, a higher exchange rate is better, because the recipient will receive more rupees for the same amount of pounds.